-The decision to deny entry to a person, or to exclude them that day from the Reading and Reference Rooms or the Office, may be taken if the situation requires it by any officer of The National Archives.
+The decision to deny entry to a person, or to exclude them that day from all or any part of The National Archives may be taken if the situation requires it by any officer of The National Archives.
 Except in a situation of urgency the decision will normally be taken by the Enquiry Service Manager or a more senior Officer in Charge, and all exclusions should be reported to them when practicable.
 An excluded person has the right to know why they have been excluded, the name or other identifier of the officer authorising the exclusion and the address to which any comment or complaint may be made.

-Normally exclusions for more than one day must be authorised at Director level or above.
+Normally exclusions for more than one day must be authorised at Head of Department level or above.
 Exceptionally, anyone found to be in unauthorised possession of a record will be served with a Notice of Investigation by the Duty Security Manager and will be excluded, with immediate effect, from access to records and reading rooms for an initial period of one month.
-Also anyone failing to comply with a written caution issued by the Duty

-Security Manager will have his/her Reader's Ticket suspended for an initial period of one month.
-Exclusions of more than one month must be authorised by the Chief Executive.
-Any person excluded from use of the Office or any part of it has the right of complaint under The National Archives' procedure.
-The person being excluded must receive a written copy of The National Archives complaints procedure, "Putting things right".
+Also anyone failing to comply with a written caution issued by the Duty Security Manager will have his/her Reader's Ticket suspended for an initial period of one month.
+Exclusions of more than one month must be authorised by a Director, the excluded person having a right of appeal to the Chief Executive Any person excluded from use of The National Archives or any part of it has the right of complaint under The National Archives' procedure.
+The person being excluded must receive a written copy of The National Archives' complaints procedure, "Putting things right".

-Appendix 11: Reading and Reference Rooms Internet Acceptable Use Policy
+Appendix 11: The National Archives Internet Acceptable Use Policy